Configuring Screenless Devices for Schools

 • Audio cues for phonics or guided practice

-Avoid integrations that introduce ongoing notifications, social features, messaging, or anything that creates a second attention stream.
+Avoid integrations that add notifications, social features, messaging, or anything that creates a second attention stream.

-A good rule is simple: if the feature does not help a teacher run a lesson more consistently, it should not be enabled.
+Simple rule: if the feature does not help a teacher run a lesson more consistently, it should stay off.

 Set policy before deployment